Nordln/indesign-html-merge/README.md

-# HTML Publication Optimisation Workflow
+# Indesign HTML5 Merging and Optimisation Workflow

 This repository contains a set of Python scripts designed to prepare and optimise HTML files exported from Adobe InDesign for web publication.
 The workflow processes raw HTML exports, merges them into a single file, and applies various optimisation techniques to reduce file size while maintaining quality.